Dairyland Power Birds of Prey

 Dairyland Power Peregrine Falcons

-Dairyland Power’s Alma plant became productive in 1997 and has produced 83 falcons to date (2021).
+Dairyland Power’s Alma plant became productive in 1997.
 Click here for detailed annual information.
 Alma falcon channel: https://www.youtube.com/channel/UCpYOxLzG2AdN9BUHnqggN3Q.
 The falcons can be watched from February through late fall.